dortania/OpenCore-Post-Install/misc/msr-lock.md

-Do note that this is only recommended for users who have already installed macOS, for users who are installing for the first time enable `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` under `Kernel -> Quirks`
+Do note that this guide is only for Intel users.
+AMD users don't have any type of CFG Lock

 ## What is CFG-Lock